sst/guide/_chapters/invoking-lambda-locally.md

 }
 ```

-To invoke this function, this inside the service's directory where `serverless.yml` is:
+To invoke this function, run this inside the service's directory where `serverless.yml` is:
 ``` bash
 $ sls invoke local -f get --path events/get-event.json
 ```